• Skip to primary navigation

 Tips for Saving Money on Food in Costa Rica

 You can save money on food in Costa Rica by buying groceries and cooking your own meals if you have a kitchen.
-Another way is to eat only at the local restaurants (called sodas).
+Read more about grocery stores in Costa Rica here.

 Additionally, book a hotel with hot breakfast included.